 - Student Loan: Tick the box if the employee has a student loan.

 - National Insurance Number: You have a National Insurance number to make sure your National Insurance contributions and tax are recorded against your name only.
 It’s made up of letters and numbers and never changes.
-If when your employee started employment and they didn't know their NI number you can add it in here or if it was entered in wrong it can be edited here.
+If when your employee started employment and they didn't know their NI number you can add it in here or if it was entered in incorrectly it can be edited here.

-- National Insurance Category: Employers use an employee’s National Insurance category letter when they run payroll to work out how much they both need to contribute.
+- National Insurance Category: Employers use an employee’s national insurance category letter when they run payroll to work out how much they both need to contribute.